amber-lang/amber-docs/docs/0.5.0-alpha/getting_started/migration_guide.md

 ## Functions Now Failable <!-- #791 -->

 Several standard library functions that previously returned a `Bool` to indicate success or failure have been updated to be failable functions.
-This change aligns with Amber's failable function paradigm, providing a more consistent and robust error handling mechanism.
+This change aligns with Amber's failable paradigm, providing a more consistent and robust error handling mechanism.
 These functions no longer return a `Bool`.
-Instead, they will either succeed (and return `Null`) or fail, triggering the failable mechanism (e.g., propagating failure with `?` or being caught by a `failed` block).
+Instead, they will either succeed or fail, triggering the failable mechanism (e.g., propagating failure with `?` or being caught by a `failed` block).

 **Affected Functions:**
 - `std/fs::symlink_create`